-For many, the addition of a bar into the backyard is a luxurious accent to their outdoor living space.
+For many, the addition of a bar in the backyard is a luxurious accent to their outdoor living space.
 Outdoor bars, whether at home in the backyard or at a commercial outdoor venue, are highly social pieces of furniture.
 Here are a few things to consider about outdoor bars before you design and install your own.

 When designing an outdoor bar, it’s important to consider the sizing dimensions, style, positioning, and material you’re going to use.
-These elements combine to create a seamless outdoor bar experience, and therefore must be coordinated with each other in the planning process.
+These elements combine to create a seamless outdoor bar experience and therefore must be coordinated with each other in the planning process.

 Outdoor bars are a trendy add-on to outdoor living areas and can give the yard an air of sophistication and ambiance.
 Keep reading to learn more about the best sizes, materials, and layouts for outdoor bars.